AnalyticsForPleasure/AnalyticsForPleasure.github.io/_posts/2023-12-02-post_salary_cross_country_part_2.md

 The salary distribution across different job groups, spanning Human Resources (HR), Research and Development (R&D), Sales, Accountancy, Marketing, Design, and Operations, will be comprehensively detailed, shedding light on the compensation structures within each domain.
 To ensure a comprehensive understanding, both mean and median values will be provided, offering clarity on the central tendencies in salary ranges for these diverse job categories.
 This approach not only captures the variability within each group but also facilitates a nuanced analysis of the overall compensation landscape across various functional areas within the organization.

-In the upcoming chart, I aim to illustrate the salary distribution for various job groups, including Human Resources (HR), Research and Development (R&D), Sales, Accountancy, Marketing, Design, and Operations.
-Additionally, both mean and median values will be presented for clarity.

 ![image-left]({{ 'assets/img/for_posts/salary/Salary_distribution_across_positions.jpg' | absolute_url }}){: .align-left}